pyiron/ironflow/README.md

 In addition to the workflows screen, ironflow also incorporates the browser from [`pyiron_gui`](https://github.com/pyiron/pyiron_gui), as well as a log tab that allows you to turn the underlying ryven logger on/off and choose whether stdout gets routed to ironflow or its original context.

+Two notes on the logger:
+- The log re-routes pythons stdout to the log panel!
+This includes the output of `print` statements from any other cells in your notebook.
+To see these in their original context again, you'll need to go to the log panel and toggle off "Route stdout to ironflow", or initialize your gui with the kwarg `log_to_display=False`.
+- The underlying Ryvel model supports fairly detailed logging.
+Since handling IO is not the fastest operation in python, and the log is fairly dense, this is _turned off by default_.
+You will still get error messages etc. in the log, but to see info-level log messages you need to go to the log panel and toggle on "Use Ryven's InfoMsgs system" or initialize your gui with the kwarg `enable_ryven_log=True`.
+Note that this will induce a performance hit on most actions.
+Performance can be restored by turning the Ryven logging off again, and you may get a further (extremely marginal) improvement by clearing the existing log history with the "Clear" button in the log panel.

 ## Differences to Ryven

 Ironflow is built on top of ryvencore 0.3.1.1.